tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 ## 1.1 Introduction

 Thermal cameras are one of the emerging technologies in the field of autonomous vehicles.
-This is due to their ability to detect the things that emit heat irrespective of the weather conditions and they are insensitive to flare, glare when exposed to the direct light unlike normal RGB cameras.
+This is due to their ability to detect objects that emit heat irrespective of the weather conditions and they are insensitive to flare, glare when exposed to the direct light unlike normal RGB cameras.
 Many organisations increased their extent of research in object detection using thermal cameras alongside RGB cameras.
 Deep learning is playing crucial role in the object detection.
 Advancements in deep learning are significant in the past ten years.
 Powerful neural networks came to existence in the thorough research in this field.

-This ASD project delivers an thermal imaging system deployed on the vehicle which detects pedestrian, cyclists, cars during harsh weather conditions, low day-light and night-time conditions.
+This ASD project delivers an object detection system using thermal camera deployed on the vehicle which detects pedestrian, cyclists, cars during harsh weather conditions, low day-light and night-time conditions.

 For this project, pre-trained neural network has been trained using the concept of transfer learning based on training set and validation set of thermal images provided by FLIR website.
 In general, the datasets that are going to be fed to the training are of two types either PASCAL VOC data sets or COCO datasets.
 PASCAL VOC datasets are of XML type and COCO datasets are of JSON type.